-Most people don’t pay a premium for Medicare Part A, but the standard premium for Part B was $144.60 in 2020 and $148.50 in 2021.
+Most people don’t pay a premium for Medicare Part A, but the standard premium for Part B is $148.50 in 2021.
 You have to pay premiums for any Medicare Advantage plan and Medicare prescription drug coverage.
 There are also deductibles and coinsurance that add to your out-of-pocket costs.

 While Medicare provides federally administered health insurance to millions of older Americans, it does not cover all medical bills.
 You may face several out-of-pocket costs.
 But there are other plans and options to help you meet those expenses.

 - You have to pay a certain amount for medical care before Medicare kicks in.
 This varies for Medicare Parts A through D. This amount is called your deductible.
 It resets each year.

 - This is usually measured as a percentage of your doctor, hospital or other medical bill.
 Coinsurance is a cost you may have to pay for your share of medical services even after you’ve paid your deductibles.

 - Medicare only pays for 90 days of hospitalization, but it gives you an extra 60 “lifetime reserve days” for your entire lifetime.
 These are additional days Medicare pays for hospitalization if you need more than 90 days in the hospital.
 If you use all these up, you will have to pay out-of-pocket for hospitalization.

 Medicare Part A, which provides hospital insurance, charges no monthly premium to anyone who paid Medicare taxes through their employer for at least ten years.
 Those who haven’t worked that long have to pay premiums for Part A coverage.